pm4py/pm4py-core/README.THIRD_PARTY.md

 # PM4Py Third Party Dependencies

 PM4Py depends on third party libraries to implement some functionality.
-This document describes which libraries are depended upon, and how.
-It is maintained by and for humans, and so while it is a best effort attempt to describe the library's dependencies, it is subject to change as libraries are added or removed.
+This document describes which libraries PM4Py depends upon.
+This is a best effort attempt to describe the library's dependencies, it is subject to change as libraries are added/removed.

 | Name | URL | License | Version |
 | --------------------------- | ------------------------------------------------------------ | --------------------------- | ------------------- |